Higher education scholarships

-Applications for 2018 higher education study scholarships are now open.
+Applications for 2018 higher education study scholarships have now closed.

 Who can apply

 - are an Australian citizen or permanent resident

 - are an NT resident and are enrolled to study your first undergraduate degree in the NT*

 - finished Year 12 in 2016 or 2017

 - completed the NT Certificate of Education and Training (NTCET) or equivalent and received an Australian Tertiary Admissions Rank (ATAR) / IB

 - are not working full-time.